OG-Nimbi/OG-Nimbi/README.md

 I enjoy building discord bots, webapps, and visual styles.

-You can find my projects in my team page at [The Back Room][TheBackRoom]
+You can find my projects in my github pages website at [The Back Room][TheBackRoom]

 ## Skills
 [![][Skills]][Icons]